 Other than really young kittens, I’ve never seen a cat meow at another cat.
 Cats use some vocalization with each other, such as hisses, growls, yips, and chirps, of course.
 Cats also use body language and scent to communicate, as well.
 But an adult cat doesn’t meow at other cats.
 You can check out why cats meow here.

 Kittens will meow for their mama when hungry or scared or alone.
 Mama cats usually make vocalizations back, but not usually meows.
 Cats use meows exclusively with humans after kittenhood.
 It is theorized that cats learned this behavior to get our attention.
 Their meows are similar in frequency to a baby’s cries, apparently.

 In any case, Tweety and Marbles started meowing in greeting at Buddy, my orange tabby.
 Their meows are different from normal cats meows.
 There were a lot of high-pitched sounds and chirps happening as well.
-I started suspecting that they had Bengal cat in their ancestry somewhere.
+I started suspecting that they had Bengal or some other cat breed in their ancestry somewhere.
 With Marbles’ unique looks and their odd vocalizations?
 In fact, Tweety chirped so often I started calling him Tweety and it stuck!

 I also quickly realized they don’t find direct stares and direct approaches threatening.
 They will do this to their foster siblings and completely freak the poor cats out when the feral boys were not being aggressive.
 They simply wanted to smell noses.

 So I continued to work with Tweety and his brother.
 I’ll go over this process in more detail when I discuss kitten socialization.